openvinotoolkit/openvino/samples/c/hello_classification_ov/README.md

 569       0.008178
 717       0.006336

-This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+This sample is an API example, for any performance measurements, use the dedicated `benchmark_app` tool.
 ```